Frequently Asked Questions

-International applicants to the Law and Entrepreneurship LLM must hold either a JD or another LLM from an American law school in order to be considered.
+International applicants to the LLM in Law and Entrepreneurship must hold either a JD or another LLM from an American law school in order to be considered.
 However, international applicants who do not meet this requirement may still apply if they are currently active members of the bar in at least one U.S. jurisdiction.
-This ensures that applicants have the substantive understanding of the U.S. legal system and familiarity with American law teaching that are necessary for success in the Law and Entrepreneurship LLM program.
+This ensures that applicants have the substantive understanding of the U.S. legal system and familiarity with American law teaching that are necessary for success in the LLM in Law and Entrepreneurship program.
 International students who meet this requirement and who have an interest in this area, as well as appropriate educational or work experience, are encouraged to consider applying to this program.

 What kinds of academic and professional experiences might be useful for an LLM applicant to have?